sdiehl/wiwinwlh/tutorial.md

 ``ghci.conf`` in ``$HOME/.ghc/`` or in the current working directory as ``./.ghci.conf``.

-For example we can add a command to use the Hoogle type search from within GHCi.
+For example, we can add a command to use the Hoogle type search from within GHCi.
+First, install ``hoogle``:

 ```bash
 cabal install hoogle
 ```

-We can use it by adding a command to our ``ghci.conf``.
+Then, we can enable the search functionality  by adding a command to our ``ghci.conf``:

 ~~~~ {.haskell include="src/01-basics/ghci.conf"}
 ~~~~